 “When you come, bring the cloak that I left with Carpus at Troas, also the books, and above all the parchments.”
 (2 Timothy 4:13)

-1. Paul had left behind his coat when he went to Troas (Acts 16:8) and was now in need of it to keep him warm in the colder months of winter ( 2 Timothy 4:21).
+- Paul had left behind his coat when he went to Troas (Acts 16:8) and needed it to keep him warm in the colder months of winter ( 2 Timothy 4:21).

-• The “parchments” were different from the scrolls; perhaps they were Paul’s writings from the New Testament.
+- The “parchments” differed from the scrolls; perhaps they were Paul’s writings from the New Testament.
 Some Bible students have suggested that these “parchments” were unfinished letters or letters written from churches.
-Again we are not told much.
+Again, we are not told much.

 “Alexander the coppersmith did me great harm; the Lord will repay him according to his deeds.
 15 Beware of him yourself, for he strongly opposed our message.”
 (2 Timothy 4:14-15)

 Alexander stabbed Paul in the back.
-Paul mentions that Alexander did great harm to him.
-We are not told exactly what Alexander did to harm Paul.
+Paul mentions that Alexander did great harm to him, but we are not told exactly what Alexander did to harm Paul.
 The Scriptures mention four Alexanders in connection with Paul’s work.
 Alexander, the coppersmith, is most likely the same person Paul mentioned in 1 Timothy 1:20 and Acts 19:33.

 “At my first defense no one came to stand by me, but all deserted me.
 May it not be charged against them!
 17 But the Lord stood by me and strengthened me, so that through me the message might be fully proclaimed and all the Gentiles might hear it.
 So I was rescued from the lion’s mouth.
 18 The Lord will rescue me from every evil deed and bring me safely into his heavenly kingdom.
 To him be the glory forever and ever.
 Amen.”
 (2 Timothy 4:16-18)